dfki-ric-underactuated-lab/torque_limited_simple_pendulum/paper/paper.md

 - $g$ gravity (positive direction points down)
 - $\tau$ torque applied by the motor

-We provide a pendulum plant model which can be used for simulation and real time control.
+We provide a pendulum plant model which can be used for computing trajectories and policies without the actual hardware, simulating the execution of a controller as well as simulating the systems response during real time control.
 Also, a system identification method is implemented which can reliably estimate the unknown pendulum parameters of the real setup.

 <!--
 ## Parameter Identification